 Each year, the Speech Pathology Department selects an individual to receive the “Annie Glenn Leadership Award” for displaying innovative and inspirational work in the area of speech/language pathology.

 Those who have met Annie, describe her as a sensitive, humble person, who is very generous with her time and involvement in community service for communication disorder organizations, as well as, other groups.

 “They were inseparable, though she is sometimes quiet,” said Deborah Merritt, the first permanent director of the John Glenn Institute of Public Service & Public Policy at Ohio State.
 “Students hear that they literally met in a playpen and they wonder if they can find a soul mate in their lives.”

 Her tenacious spirit provides the glue that has held her family together, especially during long stretches when Glenn was away serving his country as a combat pilot and test flight aviator and later as an astronaut and politician.

-Like many others, Paul Tipps, a long-time friend and political advisor to the Glenns’, has been astounded by her tenacity.
+Like many others, the late Paul Tipps, a long-time friend and political advisor to the Glenns’, was astounded by her tenacity.
 “Not only did she grapple with severe stuttering, but she also willingly chose a life with a husband who regularly risked everything for his country, with her full support,” said Tipps,

 Annie always took intense an interest in her husband’s activities.
 She attended in on Senate briefings and went to training sessions for the 1998 Discovery mission, overcoming her first reaction – “Over my dead body” – when her elderly husband told her of his plan to return to space.